iSaluki/phhs6/content/_index.md

 The accuracy of the information on the site cannot be fully guaranteed.
 I do my best but as I am learning these subjects some inaccuracies are inevitable and may not be corrected.
 If you notice something, please let me know or submit a correction on GitHub.
 I will appreciate any feedback.

+Lots of computer science content such as code is not hosted here, but may appear on source control occasionally.
+If there is demand for algorithms or code to be explained here, then I may consider including it in future.

 # Subjects